 Disclaimer: Each online MAT program is unique, with the governing institution stipulating its own prerequisites, courses, hours, credit requirements, and other particulars.
 For information regarding a specific program, be sure to contact the administering school.

-As mentioned above, while working educators can pursue their Master of Arts in Teaching degree, the program itself is designed to accommodate students who do not have any previous teaching experience.
+As mentioned above, while working educators can pursue their online masters in teaching degree, the program itself is designed to accommodate students who do not have any previous teaching experience.
 Therefore, online MAT programs do not require students to have completed prerequisite courses in education.
 Minimum admissions standards typically only include a bachelor’s degree or greater from an accredited institution of higher education.

 Online or Traditional: Which Program is Right for You?